OlivierC-FR/ESP32-INAV-Radar/readme.md

 INAV-Radar is an addition to the [INAV](https://github.com/iNavFlight/inav) flight control software, it relays information about UAVs in the area to the flight controller for display on the OSD.
 INAV-Radar does this by using [LoRa](https://en.wikipedia.org/wiki/LoRa) radio to broadcast position, altitude, speed and plane name.
 It also listens for other UAVs so INAV OSD  can display this information as a HUD.

-This fork is continuing the improvements on the source.

 [![Video](https://github.com/mistyk/inavradar-ESP32/raw/master/docs/video.png)](https://www.youtube.com/watch?v=7ww0YOGN7F0)
 [![Video](https://github.com/Pairan/ESP32-INAV-Radar/raw/master/assets/inav-radar-teaser.png)](https://youtu.be/7XJ1eJVgmeg)

 ## News

 RCgroups thread: [INAV-Radar on RCgroups](https://www.rcgroups.com/forums/showthread.php?3304673-iNav-Radar-ESP32-LoRa-modems)

+*** 1.6 (2021/01/31)
+Improved range, and minor optimizations (require all nodes to have 1.6, because new LoRa settings)

 *** 1.5.1 (2020/12/04)
-- Wait for the host to reply for 9 secondes instead of 4, to account for INAV 2.6 slower boot
+Wait for the host to reply for 9 secondes instead of 4, to account for INAV 2.6 slower boot

 *** 1.50 (2020/02/11)
-- Improved timings for better out-of-range resistance (4 slots of 150ms = total cycle 600ms)
+Improved timings for better out-of-range resistance (4 slots of 150ms = total cycle 600ms) Code cleanup
-- Code cleanup

 *** 1.30 (2019/05/18)
 Radar logo at boot
 Better timings, greatly reduced display latency
 Many cosmetic tweaks and fixes
 Newest inav 2.2.dev REQUIRED (built 2019/05/18 or newer)

 *** 1.20 (2019/05/14)
 Better timing for MSP and air packets
-    5 nodes capable, but locked at 4 nodes for now Faster rate for MSP messages to improve tracking accuracy in iNav 2.2, faster display to reduce tracking stuttering Known issue : sometime the debug page with the timings reboots the module
+5 nodes capable, but locked at 4 nodes for now
+Faster rate for MSP messages to improve tracking accuracy in iNav 2.2, faster display to reduce tracking stuttering Known issue : sometime the debug page with the timings reboots the module

 *** 1.01 (2019/05/06)

-    - More detailled screens per nodes
+More detailled screens per nodes
-    - Displays the local vbat and mAh.
+Displays the local vbat and mAh.
 These datas are not yet transmitted to the other nodes.
-    - Pressing the top button during the boot sequence will put the module in "silent" mode (ground-station), it will only receive, and won't transmit, thus freeing a slot.
+Pressing the top button during the boot sequence will put the module in "silent" mode (ground-station), it will only receive, and won't transmit, thus freeing a slot.
 Button must be pressed at least once, between the time the module is plugged and the end of the SCAN progress bar.
-    - No need to update iNav since 1.00, no changes.
+No need to update iNav since 1.00, no changes.

 *** 1.00 (2019/04/25)

-    - Initial release
+Initial release
-    - Require iNav 2.2-dev, including the latest version for the Hud branch (build date 2019/04/27 or newer)
-    - Cycle time 500ms, slotspacing 125ms, LoRA SF9 bw250,
-      maximum 4 nodes (you + 3 others)
+Require iNav 2.2-dev, including the latest version for the Hud branch (build date 2019/04/27 or newer) Cycle time 500ms, slotspacing 125ms, LoRA SF9 bw250, maximum 4 nodes (you + 3 others)

 ## Index

 [Hardware](#hardware)

 [Development](#development)